 Several subsequent trips to Europe and the Caribbean in my late teens and early 20’s proved to me that travel is an invaluable experience and instills a childlike sense of wonder in the world.
 After completing my university degree and starting a full time job at the relatively young age of 21 I had a mild existential crisis and realized that I could not tolerate a measly two-week vacation a year.
 I didn’t want to have to coordinate vacations with a significant other.
 I wanted to go wherever I desired, on my own terms.
 Selfish?
 Probably.
 Arguably, I suppose it is a testament to middle class privilege that I can have this way of thinking.
 I was raised in the depths of a North American culture that values work ethic over everything else; while I possess the capability to work 80 hours a week, I do not possess a burning desire to scale the corporate ladder or shatter a glass ceiling (though I support and applaud those who do).
 I simply cannot stare at the walls of a cubicle from 9-5 before slumming back home through a sea of commuting zombies.
 I’ve done it and I did not find it particularly fulfilling.
 Another hundred, thousand or ten thousand dollars in the bank account do not make much difference if you are miserable.
 Studies have repeatedly shown that once basic needs are fulfilled (food, clothing, shelter) any additional money doesn’t make much of an impact on overall happiness.
 It is for this reason that lottery winners often report that they are not any happier a year after winning a jackpot.
 Money is not everything.
 I have substituted my savings account for new experiences.
 I have within me a strong desire to live.
 I harbor the innate urge to explore.

 I understand the value of a good career and the importance of money in today’s society.
 However I strongly believe that placing an overemphasis on money buying happiness is the root cause of the imbalance in North American society.
 The work-life balance is, in my opinion, completely skewed, and it seems like a waste to spend what are arguably some of the best years of my life slaving in an office.
-I figure it behooves my soul to wildly bounce around the planet during my 20’s while my body is young and capable and I have endless resources of joie de vivre and no qualms about spending full days on cheap buses throughout Europe or showering in questionable youth hostels.
+I figure it behooves my soul to wildly bounce around the world while my body is young and capable and I have endless resources of joie de vivre and no qualms about spending full days on cheap buses throughout Europe or showering in questionable youth hostels in Asia.
 Using sites such as Workaway & WWOOF I find host families and exchange several hours of work each day for food and accommodation.
 Using this travel method I am able to save thousands of dollars in expenses, meet new people and learn more about the way of life in other countries.
 I typically travel alone and I find this allows for more safety precautions than simply backpacking with an open agenda.

 Safe travels, always.